real estate questions

 4. What Is a Buyer’s Market?

 • Interest rates trending higher – The number of potential purchasers in the market is reduced because interest rates are increasing.
 Thus the amount people can borrow to purchase a home is cut, lowering the total number of potential buyers.
-Home prices drop to match demand and purchasers get better offers.
+Home prices drop to match demand, and purchasers get better offers.

 • Short-term interest rate decreases – can provide borrowers with a temporary advantage by providing them greater purchasing power before home prices have time to react to the most recent interest rate adjustments.

-• High inventory – A new development may cause downward pressure on prices of existing homes nearby, especially if they lack highly desirable characteristics (such as contemporary appliances).
+• High inventory – A new development may cause downward pressure on the prices of existing homes nearby, especially if they lack highly desirable characteristics (such as contemporary appliances).

 • Natural disasters – such as a recent earthquake or flooding, may reduce home values in the area where they occurred.